deiucanta/chatpad/Discovery.md

 ## Credits

-Dialogue AI is a fork of [Chatpad AI](https://github.com/deiucanta/chatpad) with modfications to make it run on Deta Space and various changes and new features like "Incognito Mode", shared chats and a reworked prompts system.
+Dialogue is a fork of [Chatpad AI](https://github.com/deiucanta/chatpad) with modfications to make it run on Deta Space and various changes and new features like "Incognito Mode", shared chats and a reworked prompts system.
 It is built on top of the amazing work done by [@deiucanta](https://github.com/deiucanta) and contributors.